What is Amazon Rekognition Image?

 Rekognition Image detects objects, scenes, activities, and landmarks.
 Rekognition Image also detects dominant colors and measures image brightness, sharpness, and contrast.
 These capabilities enable you to generate metadata for your image libraries for search and filtering as well as identify the quality of your images.

-Rekognition Image enables you to find similar faces in a large collection of images.
-You can create an index of faces detected in your images.
-Rekognition Image’s fast and accurate search returns faces that best match your reference face.
+Rekognition Image enables you to use an input face to search for similar matches in a collection of stored faces.
+You can create a collection of faces detected from your images.
+Rekognition Image’s fast and accurate search returns faces that best match your input face.

 With Rekognition Image, you can locate faces within images and analyze face attributes, such as whether or not the face is smiling or the eyes are open.
 When analyzing an image, Rekognition Image will return the position and a rectangular frame for each detected face.